OENOLOGY 3520WT - Advances in Wine Science III

 General Course Information

-Course Code OENOLOGY 3520WT Course Advances in Wine Science III Coordinating Unit School of Agriculture, Food and Wine Term Semester 2 Level Undergraduate Location/s Waite Campus Units 3 Contact Up to 7 hours per week Available for Study Abroad and Exchange Y Prerequisites OENOLOGY 3033WT or OENOLOGY 3500WT.
-Mid-year entry students can be waived from the pre-requisite requirement.
-Restrictions Available to Bachelor of Viticulture and Oenology students only Course Description Current research and advanced practices in viticulture and oenology will be examined through lecture/tutorial-based discussion.
+Course Code OENOLOGY 3520WT Course Advances in Wine Science III Coordinating Unit School of Agriculture, Food and Wine Term Semester 2 Level Undergraduate Location/s Waite Campus Units 3 Contact Up to 7 hours per week Available for Study Abroad and Exchange Y Prerequisites OENOLOGY 3500WT.
+Mid-year entry students are waived.
+Also, if this course is the last course of your program study, or it?s one of courses in the last Semester of your study, pre-requisite can be waived.
+Restrictions Available to Bachelor of Viticulture and Oenology students only.
+Course Description Current research and advanced practices in viticulture and oenology will be examined through lecture/tutorial-based discussion.
 Viticultural topics will include water relations, water and nutrient use efficiency, climate change, salinity, organic and biodynamic practices and genetic advancement.
 From an oenological context, emphasis will be placed on grape and wine phenolics and flavour compounds; methods of analysis in wine science; yeast biochemistry, ethanol toxicity, wine stability, yeast aroma compounds; malolactic fermentation.
 The course will consist of lectures, lab-based practicals, topic debates and a final sensory skill presentation based on sensory skills developed over the course of the Bachelor of Viticulture and Oenology Program.

 Course Coordinator: Associate Professor Sue Bastian